 Consider cleaning.
-On gas ranges, sealed burners keep spills on the surface where they're easy to reach.
-Electric smoothtop designs are a snap to wipe down and so are coil cooktops with an upswept design.
+On gas ranges, 'sealed burners' keep spills on the surface where they're easy to reach.
+Electric smoothtop designs are a snap to wipe down and slightly less so, are coil cooktops with an upswept design.

 Get a self-cleaning oven.
 With a few exceptions, all ovens are now available in self-cleaning models.
 The difference in price is often less than $100.
 It's worth it not to have to suck up oven cleaner fumes.
 Self-cleaning ovens are also insulated better making them more energy efficient while cooking.

 Consider child safety.
-Safety latches are particularly important if you have children in the kitchen.
-Some models have a safety deactivation mode to prevent children from using the oven.
+Some models have a safety deactivation mode to prevent children from using the oven and even the cooktop.
 Good self-cleaning systems automatically lock the oven door until the cycle has finished and the oven has cooled down.

 Learn about appliance families.
 Like cars, many appliance brands have corporate twins.
 You may pay more for a fancy name, even for nearly identical models.
 In the world of ranges, GE makes Hotpoint and some Kenmore models; Magic Chef is manufactured by Maytag; Whirlpool designs KitchenAid ranges; and Roper is Whirlpool's country-mouse cousin.
 Click here for a list of manufacturers and what brands they make.